jjrom/itag/README.md

 Installation
 ============

-We suppose that $ITAG_HOME is the directory containing this file
+We suppose that $ITAG_HOME is the directory containing this file.

 Prerequesites
 -------------